 There has been a steady increase in disclosures of climate-related risks in annual reports between 2017-2019 (among entities that made any form of climate-related disclosures):

-- In 2017, 10% of entities disclosed risks.
+- In 2017, 10% of entities disclosed risk.

-- .
-In 2018, 21% of entities disclosed risks.
+- In 2018, 21% of entities disclosed risk.

-- In 2019, 29% of entities disclosed risks.
+- In 2019, 28% of entities disclosed risk.

-50% of New Zealand's most significant entities\ did not disclose any climate-related information.
+41% of New Zealand's most significant organisations did not disclose any climaterelated disclosures.